hail-is/hail/hail/python/hail/docs/hail_on_the_cloud.rst

 =================

 Public clouds are a natural place to run Hail, offering the ability to run on-demand workloads with high elasticity.
-For example, Google and Amazon make it possible to rent Spark clusters with many thousands of cores on-demand, providing for the elastic compute requirements of scientific research without an up-front capital investment in hardware.
+Microsoft Azure, Google Cloud Platform, Databricks and Amazon Web Services make it possible to rent Spark clusters with thousands of cores on-demand, providing for the elastic compute requirements of scientific research without an up-front capital investment in hardware.